How to Cope with “Back To The Office” Jitters?

 Anonymous surveys are great in this regard, because most employees are anxious about speaking up against their higher-ups' decisions in a critical way.
 Regardless of how these surveys are conducted, it's crucial to create a system that allows workers to safely voice how comfortable they are with in-office work and physical contact.

 Some companies have opted for a visual system that lets workers quickly show if they're ready for physical contact or not.
-One of the variations involves colour-coded wristbands, where a red one indicates the person would prefer to keep their distance from others, yellow indicates readiness for limited greetings like elbows or fist bumps, and green shows the person is fully ready to resume regular handshakes and hugs.
+One of the variations involves color-coded wristbands, where a red one indicates the person would prefer to keep their distance from others, yellow indicates readiness for limited greetings like elbows or fist bumps, and green shows the person is fully ready to resume regular handshakes and hugs.

 Naturally, employees can switch their wristbands whenever they want, allowing people to adjust their preferences in accordance with evolving attitudes and health conditions.
 And employers can always remove the green bands completely if COVID-19 cases start rising dramatically in the area.